shaneiadt/Ramblings/pages/2019/Functional-Programming-in-JS.md

 Is a way to store values for use later on.
 It is a **dynamic programming** approach in an effort to **increase** your programs **speed**.
 It caches the return value based on the parameters given.

-This is another example of utilising a function closure to persist our cached object in the functions local scope :muscle:
+This is another example of utilising a function closure to persist our cached object in the functions local scope.

 ```javascript
 function memoization(){